poupyi/handbook/README.md

 # MVP Employee Handbook

-This handbook articulates who we actually are as a company.
+This handbook articulates who we are as a company.
 What is our mission?
 What we stand for?
 How should we work to achieve our mission?
-We hope this handbook brings some clarity to the important questions above.
+This handbook brings some clarity to the important questions above.

 Our handbook is public and all revision history is version-controlled.
 Honesty is in our core values.